 Like the rock band’s performances, the Grateful Dead logo is bright.
 The emblem demonstrates an attempt to renounce the world, rise above problems, and enter nirvana.
-The team achieves this effect with the help of psychedelic music and a light show.
+The team achieves this effect with psychedelic music and a light show.

 Meaning and History

-The group approached the choice of the logo as creatively as the naming.
+The group approached the logo choice as creatively as the naming.
 She had rich iconography with different symbols, but the Steal Your Face skull was always considered the main one.
 It appeared in 1969 and was used until the collective collapsed in 1995.

 What is the Grateful Dead?

 It is a United States rock band founded in San Francisco in 1965.
-Loud fame came to her in 1967-1969 after performing at the Monterey International Pop Music Festival and Woodstock Music & Art Fair.
+Loud fame came to her in 1967-1969 after she performed at the Monterey International Pop Music Festival and the Woodstock Music & Art Fair.

 The logo has several meanings.
-According to one version, it symbolizes the “brain explosion” from listening to music.
+According to one version, it symbolizes the “brain explosion” that occurs when listening to music.
 Others believe that thirteen lightning points represent the US colonies.
 Still, others are convinced that this is a reference to the thirteen stages of LSD preparation at the Owsley “Bear” Stanley chemical laboratory.

 Font and Colors